diodechain/website/index.md

       url: "https://diodedemo.paperform.co/"
   - title: Eliminate Surveillance
     icon: icons/cli.svg
     content: The world can be a dangerous place.
-Surveillance by nation-states can lead to cyber threats to your team, and risks to your organization.
+Surveillance by nation-states and other threat actors can lead to cyber threats to your team, and risks to your organization.
     button:
       title: FIND OUT MORE
       class: "btn--blank btn--arrow"